Brooklyn Heights

 What Brightline offers through our in-person and online appointments

 The goal?
-That you come away holding a care plan you helped create, knowing we truly understand your needs.
+That you come away holding a care plan you helped create, knowing we truly understand what your child needs.
 From there, Brightline will recommend one of these paths:

 Request an appointment